kevinpalis/gobii-hdf5/production/Readme.md

 # Using loadHDF5

 To use `bin/loadHDF5`, you must first set the system stacksize to unlimited.
 In csh, "limit stacksize unlimited".
+In bash, "ulimit -s unlimited".

-The application takes two arguments: the name of the input Intermediate Format file, and the name of the destination HDF5 file.
-The data are stored in two HDF5 *datasets* in the file, named "allelematrix" (original orientation) and "allelematrix_samples-fast" (transposed).
+The application takes three arguments: the datasize for each allele/datacell in the input, the name of the input Intermediate Format file, and the name of the destination HDF5 file.
+The valid values for datasize are between 1-10.
+The data is stored in two HDF5 *datasets* in the file, named "allelematrix" (original orientation) and "allelematrix_samples-fast" (transposed).

-`bin/loadPhased` is similar except that it handles 2-character SNP calls like "GG" as well as 1-character IUPAC codes.
-So it takes another argument (first), the datatype, either "Phased" or "IUPAC".

 The HDF5 file can be browsed with `h5dump()`.